 - Realising the True Impact of Museums and Galleries in Scottish Tourism for Museums Galleries Scotland

 - The Economic Impact of Windfarms on Scottish Tourism for Scottish Government

 - Sightseeing in the UK (2000-2002) – Summary Information Sheets

 - Visits to Tourist Attractions in Wales (2005/2006) for VisitWales

-The Moffat Centre works with around 600 attractions across Scotland each month to gather key visitor data.
+The Moffat Centre works with over 600 attractions across Scotland each month to gather key visitor data.
 The Moffat Barometer map trends, visitor numbers, and other key variables.
 The report is one of the earliest indicators of tourism performance in Scotland with only one month data turnaround.